 - philippine navy latest acquisition 2012

-- philippine navy incoming warship this coming 2014
+- philippine navy incoming new equipment update 2014

 - philippine navy incoming or negotiation for new warship update as of march 2014